-All users of the ski area lifts and/or ski area slopes and trails will be required to purchase either a daily lift ticket or a season pass in order to use either the ski lifts or the ski trails.
+All users of Mount Sunapee's lifts and ski slopes are required to purchase either a daily lift ticket or a season pass in order to use either the ski lifts or the ski slopes.

 Mount Sunapee offers downhill skiing and snowboarding on a variety of ski slopes and trails for all ability levels and interests.
 Additionally, Mount Sunapee also offers skiing in designated wooded areas or "glades" between certain ski trails.